Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects

 \section{Effective Field Theory of Higher Spin in Gravity}

 At the $5$PN order we encounter a leap in the intricate array of finite-size effects for rotating compact objects.
-Such finite-size effects which provide unique input on unknown physics in small scales, further diversify and multiply.
-In order to capture all that, we need to go step by step from the minimal coupling of spin to gravity, to spin-induced deformations, which are the leading finite-size effects of rotating objects, and finally even further to include tidal and subleading spin-induced deformation effects.
+Such finite-size effects which provide unique input on unknown physics in small scales, further multiply and diversify at this order.
+In order to capture all that, we need to go step by step, from the minimal coupling of spin to gravity, to leading spin-induced multipolar deformations, which are the leading finite-size effects of rotating objects, and then further to include tidal and subleading spin-induced multipolar deformations.

 The minimal coupling of an extended relativistic spin already presents the first challenge which we resolved in the EFT of spinning gravitating objects \cite{Levi:2010zu,Levi:2015msa} via what we coined as ``spin-gauge invariance''.
-Second, for the leading spin-induced deformations of generic compact objects we introduced a tower of operators to all orders in spin \cite{Levi:2015msa}.
-Just implementing the latter two at higher-order sectors requires a delicate treatment \cite{Levi:2014gsa,Levi:2015msa,Levi:2015ixa,Levi:2019kgk}.
-Yet, for the $5$PN sectors one needs to further extend the theory to include couplings beyond linear in the curvature, namely tidal and subleading spin-induced deformation effects \cite{Levi:2020uwu,Levi:2020lfn,Kim:2021rfj,Kim:2022bwv}.
-There are also additional subtleties due to the implementation of spin-gauge invariance in the leading spin-induced deformations \cite{Levi:2019kgk,Levi:2020lfn}.
-Here we will review these developments, and further elaborate on the more advanced finite-size effects beyond linear in the curvature.
+Second, for the leading spin-induced multipolar deformations of generic compact objects we introduced an infinite tower of operators to all orders in spin \cite{Levi:2014gsa,Levi:2015msa}.
+Implementing these two formal developments at higher loop and spin orders already requires a thoughtful treatment \cite{Levi:2014gsa,Levi:2015msa,Levi:2015ixa,Levi:2019kgk}.
+Yet, for the sectors at the $5$PN order, one needs to further extend the theory to include couplings beyond linear in the curvature, namely tidal and subleading spin-induced multipolar deformations \cite{Levi:2020uwu,Levi:2020lfn,Kim:2021rfj,Kim:2022bwv}.
+There are also additional subtleties due to the implementation of spin-gauge invariance in the leading spin-induced multipolar deformations \cite{Levi:2019kgk,Levi:2020lfn}.
+Here we will review these formal developments, and further elaborate on the more advanced effective theory beyond linear in the curvature.